EashwarIndia/opensplunk/README.md

 |... | ...|

 ## FAQ
-- TODO: Why opensplunk is related to openstack?
+- Why feng is related to openstack?
-- TODO: If users are forced to send log by tcp/udp, how to ease them pain?
+We want to contribute feng to openstack community as the standard log service.

 # Thanks to